rubenros1795/react-gcv-image-analysis/BeginnersGuide.md

     - common operations
   - Modules
   - The horrors of pip

+Python is an object-oriented language.
+This means that is revolves around objects and actions performed over these objects.
+Objects can assume different forms, usually reffered to as "types".
+Because we will encounter several types in the Notebook, they are listed below.

+- strings: series of characters between quotation marks.
+Storing a string type in variable x is done by executing: ```x = "example string"```.
+- integers: numbers.
+Storing an integer in variable x is done by executing ```x = 1```.
+- lists: a list of string, integer or other objects.
+Storing a list in variable x is done by executing ```x = [1, "string example", 3, ["list inside", "list"]]```.
+Accessing elements in a list is done by doing ```list[0]```, which returns 1.
+Note that Python starts counting at 0!

 ## Working with Web Data in Python
 - installing Python and starting a JN environment